telecta/buttons_for/README.md

 * __:class__ - Appendse given string to existing CSS classes.
 * __:icon__  - Prefix or replace exsiting icon.

+## Translations

+The installer copies the file `buttons_for.en.yml` into your `config/locales/` directory.
+Add a corresponding file with your own locale to translate the buttons.

 ## Sample
 Sample applicaiton using `buttons_for` can be found [here](https://github.com/blacktangent/buttons_for-demo).